intenthq/scala-style-guide/README.md

 specification is a single `class` that extends `Specification` (use of `mutable.Specification` is allowed).
 Put each specification into its own file.
 Some other basics:

-* Mocks should be done with `Mockito`, but prefer real objects instead.
+* Don't use mocking.
+You shouldn't need it.
+Consider whether you are trying to test something correctly in the first place, and whether you could avoid mocking by simply using a `trait` to abstract an interface you can test.
-* Prefer using traits over defining `val`/`var` items inside the `Specification`.
+* Prefer using traits over defining `val` items inside the `Specification`.
 * Try to avoid usage of `isolated`/`sequential` if you can help it, it slows the tests down.
-Most of the time, you'll want to use this because you are sharing `val`/`var` items that you should be using a trait for instead.

 # Scaladoc, Comments, and Annotations